mokdevel/DarcMods/DarcChopperExample/README.md

 ## HowTo
 Open the ArlandEmpty world provided with the mod and hit run.
 You will find two choppers doing programmed actions.
 There are example files named SDRC_ChopperExample_X.c from which you can learn more.
 More examples to be provided.

+# Version history

+## 20260829
+Main features:
+* Added new modding examples to a total of 8.

+## 20260410
+First release